rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - Exocompute - Specifies that the activity object type is Exocompute.
 - SmbDomain - Specifies that the activity object type is SMB Domain.
 - NUTANIX_PRISM_CENTRAL - Specifies that the activity object type is Nutanix Prism Central.
+- D365_DATAVERSE_TABLE - Specifies that the activity object type is a Dynamics 365 dataverse table.
 - O365Calendar - Specifies that the activity object type is O365 Calendar.
 - K8S_PROTECTION_SET - Specifies that the activity object type is Kubernetes Protection Set.
 - MONGO_SOURCE - Specifies that the activity object type is MongoDB source.